 Didn’t I just get one of these?

 So this past summer, I had to get a colonoscopy.
-For those of you not familiar with the term, a colonoscopy is an endoscopic examination of your colon, and you’re supposed to start getting them when you hit 50, but because my dad had colon cancer, I got to start mine at age 40 and instead of a ten-year follow up, I get to have them at three-year intervals.
-(Thanks for the jacked-up genes, Dad.)
+For those of you not familiar with the procedure, a colonoscopy is an endoscopic examination of your colon, and you’re supposed to start getting them when you hit 50, but because my dad had colon cancer, I got to start mine at age 40.
+Oh, and instead of a ten-year follow up, I get to have them at three-year intervals.
+(Thanks for the jacked-up colon genes, Dad.)

 Anyway, I was overdue for my next one by a year, and I was kind of concerned.
 A friend of mine waited till he was 51 and the doctor discovered he had colon cancer (the good news is he’s doing okay now).
-Since I was leaving my job, I figured I’d better schedule it while I still had health insurance, which was kind of a dumb idea in retrospect — what if they’d found something?
+Since I was I was about to leave my job, I figured I’d better schedule it while I still had health insurance.
+In hindsight, it was terrible timing on my part — what if they’d found something?
 Nothing like having colon cancer and being unable to pay the outrageous cost to treat it because you no longer have insurance.

 I wouldn’t wish this on my worst enemy (okay, maybe my worst enemy)

 If you’ve never had a colonoscopy, well, you’re in for a treat some day.
 Basically, they give you this vile concoction to take at home to clear out your colon for its on-camera appearance.
 Once you’re prepped, you go to the gastroenterology center, they put you under, pump a bunch of pressurized air up your butt to turn your lower intestine into a party ballon so the doc can see what’s going on as he muscles a long, flexible tube with an integrated camera up your rectum and through the bends of your large intestine.
 (If you’ve ever wondered why gastroenterologists typically have well-developed arms, well now you know).
 That’s got to take a lot of lube — makes me wonder how much they billed me for it.